 \paragraph{Graphics Processing Units (GPUs)} are processors with thousands of arithmetic cores, capable of performing many trillions of operations every second.
 GPU development is driven by the computer gaming industry, but over the last decade an increasing focus has been placed by GPU manufacturers on General-Purpose GPU (GPGPU) computing uses.
 GPUs have gained significant traction in spectrometers where large FFTs are required in order to achieve high spectral resolution\cite{Kondo2010}.

-\paragraph{Field Programmable Gate Arrays (FPGAs)} are logic chips which incorporate many thousands of arithmetic cores in a fabric of programmable logic and interconnect.
+\paragraph{Field Programmable Gate Arrays (FPGAs)} are logic chips that incorporate many thousands of arithmetic cores in a fabric of programmable logic and interconnect.
 FPGAs excel at processing large data rates and provide low-level interfacing capabilities, allowing them to be directly connected to modern ADC chips.
 While an increasing number of off-the-shelf FPGA platforms are available, the needs of radio astronomers often motivate the design of custom boards.
-FPGAs are also relatively difficult to program, with specialist knowledge of their underlying hardware details needed to utilize them efficiently.
+FPGAs are also relatively difficult to program, requiring specialist knowledge of their underlying hardware details to utilize them efficiently.
 FPGAs have smaller quantities of memory than CPU or GPU processors, and are often used for high data-rate, coarse-resolution spectrometers \citep{Stanko2005}.

 \paragraph{Application Specific Integrated Circuits (ASICs)} are custom-designed chips, with underlying circuitry dedicated to performing the operations defined by the designer.
-The custom nature of an ASIC makes it the most power-efficient computing platform though this efficiency comes at the cost of large development time and effort.
-With the increasing performance and power-efficiency of FPGAs and GPUs, ASIC development is not as prevalent in radio astronomy as it once was.
-However, ASICs may still be desirable for space-based spectrometers, where power-efficiency is paramount\cite{hochman2014splash}.
+The custom nature of an ASIC makes it the most power-efficient computing platform, though this efficiency comes at the cost of large development time and effort.
+With the increasing performance and power efficiency of FPGAs and GPUs, ASIC development is not as prevalent in radio astronomy as it once was.
+However, ASICs may still be desirable for space-based spectrometers, where power efficiency is paramount\cite{hochman2014splash}.

 \paragraph{Hybrid systems.} In many cases a spectrometer may be heterogeneous in nature, with different stages of processing performed on different hardware platforms.
 Frequently, FPGAs are used to facilitate interfacing a high speed ADC chip with a network of CPU or GPU signal processing devices \citep{Siemion2011}.
 Spectrometers such as the \emph{VEGAS} spectrometer at the Robert C. Byrd Green Bank Telescope \citep{Prestage2015} also utilize FPGAs for ADC interfacing and coarse channelization, before signals are further filtered to a fine frequency resolution using GPUs.